Transitioning from a full-time job to a full-time freelancing career is one of the most dramatic and risky career shifts you can ever make.

 You can’t ask anyone questions about freelancing because they won’t have the answers.
 So how do you build new relationships and navigate this tricky career transition on your own?

-Join a community like The Freelance Institute — a global Slack community for freelancers focused on the business of freelancing.
-You can chat live with other people who have already experienced the things you’re experiencing now.
+Join a community like The Freelance Institute — a community for freelancers and remote workers focused on the business of freelancing.
+You can chat with other freelancers who have already experienced the things you’re experiencing now.
 You can ask specific questions about how you should handle a certain situation or what you should say to a new client.

 As a new freelancer, you’ll quickly realize just how great it would be to talk to other freelancers rather than Googling for answers.
 That’s why I created The Freelance Institute — to help you connect with others and get your specific questions answered quickly.